notthecode/WebhookManagerV1/README.md

 What exactly does the WebhookManager do?

-The webhook manager allows you to send Discord notifications from your ROBLOX game to your Discord server!
+The WebhookManager allows you to send Discord notifications from your ROBLOX game to your Discord server!

 This is quite literally the bare minimum way of making a webhook without using a proxy.